Marktawa/jekyll-strapi-blog/docs/patch.md

 > **NOTE:**
 >
-> Knowledge of the Ruby language and the Liquid templating language are not necessary to understand and complete the tutorial.
+> Knowledge of the Ruby language and the Liquid templating language are not necessary but can be helpful to understand and complete the tutorial.

 You can find the instructions on how to install Jekyll on the [Installation page for the Jekyll website](https://jekyllrb.com/docs/installation/).